duck2412/Computer-Science-Final-Project-Xamarin-App/README.md

 Code share 99%

 Confidential files and API'keys are left out from this repository.
 You cannot run it without these.
-But you can look through my code.
+But you can look through our code.

 Below are images of the app running on Android.